guillepinho/guillepinho/README.md

-# Hello World, I'm Guilherme Pinho!
+# Hello there, I'm Guilherme Pinho!

 ### I'm passionate about **leading**, **solving problems** and **coding**.